BUEC500C1/video-emslade23/README.md

 # emslade23's Video Assignment

+### Tasks
-1. Run the example code on: https://stackoverflow.com/questions/3044580/multiprocessing-vs-threading-python
+1. Run the example code on: https://stackoverflow.com/questions/3044580/multiprocessing-vs-threading-python.
+Then, compare multi-threading and multi-processing.
+See task1 folder.

+2.